 - The Cache Pride Center provides LGBTQ+ youth with resources and services to help better their lives.
 We provide for the basic needs and safety of at-risk youth by providing a physically and emotional safe space for youth, basic needs including food, clothing, substance abuse prevention/intervention services or referrals, and assist in helping our youth access affirming healthcare.
 The center offers a safe space for teens and pre-teen to meet during the week.

-- The Cache Refugee and Immigrant Connection by hosting volunteer training sessions and helping with the CRYC community garden
+- The Cache Refugee and Immigrant Connection by hosting volunteer training sessions and helping with the CRIC community garden

 - Cache Community Connections – Promoting Interfaith Understanding and Community Action – liaison for planning community activities and interfaith events